-It may be exciting, but learning a new language can be hard.
-Spanish is no exception to this, and even if you already know a little Spanish or are familiar with another romance language (such as Italian or French), it often pays to have a little extra help.
+Learning a new language can be hard, but it’s extremely exciting.
+Spanish is one of the world’s most spoken languages, and it’s likely you already know a little Spanish or are familiar with another romance language (such as Italian or French).
+But even with that in mind, learning can be tough, and it often pays to have a little extra help.
 This is where language-learning apps come in.
 These can make learning Spanish not only easier, but more fun.
-This is why we’ve put together a list of the best apps to learn Spanish, regardless of whether you’re a complete newbie or someone who can speak a few phrases.
+Here’s a list of the best apps to learn Spanish, regardless of whether you’re a complete newbie or someone who can speak a few phrases.

-You can also check out our article on the best language-learning apps for 2020 if you want to learn other languages.
+You can also check out our article on the best language-learning apps for 2021 if you want to learn even more languages.

 Duolingo is one of the biggest language apps around, and with good reason.
-It gamifies the whole language-learning experience, allowing you to play through a series of levels as you progress from beginner to intermediate and beyond.
+It gamifies language learning, using games through a series of levels and difficulties as you progress from beginner to intermediate and beyond.
 It lets you learn more than 30 languages, of which Spanish is one of the most popular.
-You begin by learning the basics, such as common phrases and words, before moving on to more complex areas, such as possessives, locatives, datives, conjunctions, adverbs, infinitives, and so on (don’t worry — you don’t need to be a grammar expert to use it).
-The app makes learning a language more manageable by breaking down everything into short lessons that ask you a handful of questions.
-It will ask you to translate a sentence (from Spanish into English), speak a sentence (in Spanish), transcribe a sentence (in Spanish), or pick the right option.
-It also tracks your progress, giving you tests at the end of groups of lessons.
+You begin by learning the basics, such as common phrases and words, before moving on to more complex areas, such as possessives, locatives, datives, conjunctions, adverbs, infinitives, and so on — but don’t worry, you don’t need to be a grammar expert to use it.

 Memrise is arguably the most fun app on this list.
 It takes a more playful approach to learning Spanish, providing a mix of games, quizzes, and video clips to help you get to grips with the language.
 It focuses on teaching you words and phrases (rather than getting bogged down in grammar), while showing you video and audio clips that aim to immerse you in how Spanish is actually spoken by native speakers.
 It lets you play a variety of games to improve your skills and memory of Spanish, while its pronunciation sessions give you feedback on how you speak words.
 Overall, it’s a great app for learning Spanish, and also works offline if you subscribe to the premium version of the app (which costs $9).